 Once an important stop on the Silk Road, the former Soviet republic of Turkmenistan is now a dictatorship and one of the world’s most secretive, closed, and authoritarian countries.
-In 2017, President Gurbanguly Berdymukhammedov won a third seven-year term with over 97 percent of the vote in elections that international observers regarded as flawed.
-Berdymukhammedov’s policies are somewhat more open to the world than those of his predecessor, the late President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
-The economy is based on intensive agriculture in irrigated oases, sizable oil resources, and the world’s sixth-largest reserves of natural gas.
+The presidency of Gurbanguly Berdymukhamedov, who has been in power since 2007 and was reelected to a third term in 2017, has not brought about any advances in political, social, or media freedom.
+The economy remains dominated by state-owned monopolies and is based on intensive agriculture in irrigated oases, sizable oil resources, and the world’s fourth-largest reserves of natural gas.
 China is currently its largest export market, especially for gas, but deliveries of natural gas to Russia were resumed in 2019.

 The government owns all land, and other real property ownership rights are limited.
 Enforcement of contracts and protection of property rights are ineffective.
 The nominally independent judiciary is subservient to the president, who appoints and removes judges at will.
 Laws are poorly developed, and judges are poorly trained and open to bribery.
 Corruption is widespread.

-The personal income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
+The individual income tax rate is a flat 10 percent, and the corporate tax rate is 20 percent.
 Other taxes include value-added and property taxes.
 The overall tax burden equals 15.6 percent of total domestic income.
-Over the past three years, government spending has amounted to 16.4 percent of the country’s output (GDP), and budget deficits have averaged 2.0 percent of GDP.
-Public debt is equivalent to 28.8 percent of GDP.
+Government spending has amounted to 15.0 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.1 percent of GDP.
+Public debt is equivalent to 29.5 percent of GDP.